 Cost of Carfax Reports

-Carfax reports aren’t all that expensive, if you consider that the used car that you’re buying is a one-off investment in your life.
-Many of us can’t actually afford to buy a spanking new car.
+Carfax reports aren’t all that expensive if you consider that the used car that you’re buying is a one-off investment in your life.
+Many of us can’t actually afford to buy a spanking-new car.

 Here’s a summary of how much you would actually pay for a Carfax report.

-- Single Report: $39.99
+• Single Report: $39.99

-- Three Reports: $59.99
+• Three Reports: $59.99

-- Six Reports: $99.99
+• Six Reports: $99.99

 As you can see, a single report isn’t all that expensive.
-And, a single report will serve your needs if you’re buying a used car as an investment in your life.
+A single report will serve your needs if you’re buying a used car as an investment in your life.
 Understandably, such a car won’t get you all the money you spend.
 Yet, you can always get some money back when you sell it in a good condition.

 Therefore, let’s look at why Carfax charges this money from you to give their report.